-Fall has arrived which means that it’s not long until temperatures drop in Germantown, Tennessee.
+Fall has arrived which means that it’s not long until temperatures drop.
 Central heat doesn’t always cut it.
 However, space heaters come with a high fire risk.
 According to the National Fire Protection Association (NFPA), “Space heaters account for 43 percent of U.S. Heating fires…” In other words, you have a high likelihood of experiencing a fire while using space heaters.
 Use ServiceMaster of Germantown’s tips to help you stay warm and safe this season.

 Space Heater Must-Haves